Gateway District (Minneapolis)

+In the 1930s and the '40s, the Gateway District housed multiple saloons, flophouses, brothels, liquor stores, and working-class housing.
+The area's anonymity and affordability attracted many of the city's LGBTQ residents, who founded gay bars like the Onyx Bar, the Dugout and Persian Palms.
+These bars were frequented by diverse groups, including soldiers stationed at Fort Snelling and sex workers, and had strong makeup and cross-dressing cultures.
+Many bars were mixed-gender and welcomed gender-variant customers.
+Beginning in 1958, city officials razed 20 blocks of the district, including 200 buildings, and displaced 3,000 residents, to make room for public works like the Minneapolis Central Library.
+The Metropolitan Building, demolished in 1961, is the most lamented loss of the area.

 The area now boasts some of the city's finest examples of modern architecture.
 Voya Financial currently occupies the former Northwestern National Life Insurance Building (1965), which occupies four blocks of the Gateway.
 The Federal Reserve Bank of Minneapolis was located in a suspension building (1973) at the terminus of the Nicollet Mall.
 It is now located on the Mississippi riverbank across Hennepin Avenue from the central Minneapolis post office.

 With the construction of the new Central Library for the Minneapolis Public Library system, the old gateway has become a target for developers and planners.
 Former Minneapolis mayor R. T. Rybak had proposed a park, trees and a 10-year action plan for Washington Avenue.

 On Feb.
 4, 2015, city planners recommended that the City Council approve selling the former Nicollet Hotel block to United Properties, a main holding of the Pohlads, who also own the Minnesota Twins.
 The development is a 36-story tower dubbed "The Gateway," that will serve as the headquarters for RBC wealth management and contain a Four-Seasons hotel.